capeprivacy/functions/README.md

 ### Isprime

 A simple function checking if your number is prime or not.
-Checkout the folder [isprime](.isprime/) to learn how to deploy this function.
+Check out the folder [isprime](.isprime/) to learn how to deploy this function.
 To invoke this function, you can run the following:

 ```
 cape run capedocs/isprime -f isprime/input.isprime.data
 ```

 ### Pendulum
 In this example, we show how to run a function requiring a dependency.
 The function simply returns the current time based on a specific timezone using the [Pendulum](https://pendulum.eustace.io/) library.
-To learn how to deploy this function, checkout the folder [pendulum](./pendulum/).
+To learn how to deploy this function, check out the folder [pendulum](./pendulum/).
 To invoke the function, invoke:

 ```
 cape run capedocs/pendulum Europe/Paris